Sandro-Guedes/Lab-Online-Data-Plotter/README.md

 source("ui.R")
 source("server.R")
 ```
-5. To lauch the application:
+5. To launch the application:
 ```ruby
 runApp()
 ```
-6. A browser tab will be openned and you can work!
+6. The application will open in a browser tab and you can work!